ghost-mann/psychic-waddle/README.md

-# ELT pipeline
+# ETL pipeline

-A simple ELT (Extract, Load, Transform) pipeline package for CSV, API, and Database operations.
+A simple ETL (Extract,Transform,Load) pipeline package for CSV, API, and Database operations.

 - db_connection.py - Creates the engine to your database